Available 24/7 | Call Now

 Are you a convicted felon living in Florida?
 If so, you may be wondering about your right to own a gun in this state.
 Florida gun laws strictly prohibit convicted felons from possessing firearms.
 This means if you have a felony conviction on your record, you are not legally allowed to own a gun.

-At The Wiseman Law Firm, we are dedicated criminal defense attorneys with extensive experience navigating the complexities of Florida’s legal system.
+At The Wiseman Law Firm, we are dedicated felony defense attorneys with extensive experience navigating the complexities of Florida’s legal system.
 Our skilled team can help you with various criminal defense matters and work tirelessly to protect your rights.

 The Basics of Florida Gun Laws for Felons